White City, Black Shadows

 The twice-hidden culture

-It’s culture is hidden because the so-called
+Canberra’s culture is hidden because the so-called

 Canberra journalists only file reports

-about the fly-in-fly-out workers,†
+about the fly-in-fly-out

 not about the rich and varied cultural life of the people who actually live in Canberra.

 Canberra’s population has a greater proportion of people from the countries of the former Yugoslavia than any other Australian city.
 For many decades they have asserted an enormous influence on Canberra’s culture, but their contribution has remained almost completely unacknowledged.
-(A 2008 article in the Canberra Times alluded to the fact, but it went almost completely unnoticed.)
+(A 2008 article in the Canberra Times alluded to this fact, but it went almost completely unnoticed.)

 Ruth Hingston… uses embroidery in connection with a creative reuse of other materials in her work… to make wry little comments on contemporary life.